paladini/env-team-vault/README.md

 # Example
 npx env-team-vault sync 123e4567-e89b-12d3-a456-426614174000 --url http://localhost:3000
 env-team-vault sync 123e4567-e89b-12d3-a456-426614174000 --url http://localhost:3000
+env-team-vault sync 320cbca3-4063-4f1c-bf51-9083729c9190 --url http://localhost:3000
 ```

-This will fetch all variables for the specified application and write them to a `.env` file in your current directory.
+This will fetch all variables for the specified application (if it belongs to your team) and write them to a `.env` file in your current directory.

 ## API Reference